-3. Short haircuts: Is it me, or did German middle-aged women decide to retaliate against feminism?
+3. Short haircuts: Is it me, or did German middle-aged women decide to retaliate against being feminine?
 Maybe I can have this claim backed up.

-6. Public Behavior: Don’t you dare break the silence of the German introspects on the train!
-Put that phone away and, if it rings, use the “indoor voice” you learned in 2nd grade.
+6. Public Behavior: Don’t you dare break the silence of the German trains!
+Put that phone away and if it rings, use the “indoor voice” you learned in 2nd grade.
 Ahem, Especially you, American. *I’m American, I have the right to speak my mind!
 Insert ironic facial expression*

-7. Weather: For the first time in my life, I actually appreciate Boston weather.
-When the sun comes out, I cry a little inside.
+7. Weather: For the first time in my life, I actually appreciate weather back home.
+When the sun comes out in Germany, I cry a little inside.

-8. Prices: Although Düsseldorf is considered a rich town even by German standards, the quality of life is extremely high.
+8. Prices: Although Düsseldorf is considered a rich city, even by German standards, the quality of life is pretty evident.
 There are many sites to compare the research like Numbeo.
-My recommendations for groceries: Buy the “Ja!” brand.
+My recommendations for groceries, buy the “Ja!” brand.
 It will give you a reason to scream, “Ja!”

 What is your take on this?
 Do you agree or am I crazy?